j-chao/devops_workshops/README.md

 ```
 Note: This step may take a while, especially the openshift VM.

-This will start up the virtual machine(s) on your local machine, on a private network:
+This will start up the virtual machine(s) on your local machine, on a host-only network.
+Here is the list of possible training VMs and their private IP addresses:

 hostname   | private IP
 ---        | ---
 docker     | 172.28.33.10
 openshift  | 172.28.33.20
+jenkins    | 172.28.33.30
 kubernetes | 172.28.33.40
-jenkins    | 172.28.33.30
+k8s-efk    | 172.28.33.50

 You can also start up multiple VM if you need to:
 ```bash